 Queer Networking: The In’s, The Out’s, and The How To’s

-Panelists: Lauren Flans, Avon Rogan, Lanie Cabalda, Spencer Madison
+Panelists: Lauren Flans, Avon Rogan, Lanie Cabalda, Spencer Madison, Greetje den Holder

 Join us for an hour to discuss the importance of networking within our Community.
-Are you an Actor? a Podcaster? an Artist?
+Are you an Actor?
+A Podcaster?
+An Artist?
 Are you wondering how to network with others to potentially work with them professionally?
 Or maybe just an introverted queer wondering how interact online with our community!
-We haven the answers!
+We have the answers!